 {Fig.6.
 Proportion of papers of each year using general methods and others}

-While the availability of movement data and software tools to handle it is increasing, and many methods have been developed to analyze it (see a summary list in Börger (2016)), they have not been adopted by the majority of the community yet.
-There may be works that do not require movement-specific methods (e.g. descriptive papers); however, as we intensify data collection and processing, the use of movement models – for a statistical representation of movement and for inference towards the population level – should increase accordingly.
+While the availability of movement data and associated software tools , and methods, are increasing (see a summary list in Börger (2016)), they have not been adopted by the majority of the community yet.
+There may be studies that do not require movement-specific methods (e.g. descriptive papers); however, as we intensify data collection and processing, the use of movement models – for a statistical representation of movement and for population-level inference – should increase accordingly.
 Movement is a complex process, and in most cases, statistically noisy, nonlinear and spatially and temporally correlated (Patterson et al. (2017)).
 Multidisciplinary work between ecologists and statisticians to “decomplexify” models (either making them more simple or useable for different datasets and situations) remains a challenge.

 [Comment 7]: # (RJ: Do you think I should say something about machine learning?
 I could ramble about how people say it's going to be the "thing" now with all the data we are getting, but honestly up to now only 1% of methods sections have said "machine learning", "deep learning" or "big data" -- OK, they could use other words.
 I don't think it's that relevant now, and I don't think it's a good thing if people just turn into that and forget about movement modeling and trying to get mechanistic approaches to modeling movement.
 Hence, I've got things to say but I'm not sure that it's worth it for the paper.
 Thoughts?)